 - Relationship problems

 Research is being done into certain medical conditions that affect the blood and nerve supply to the clitoris to see whether this affects orgasm.

 Psychosexual therapy can help a woman overcome orgasm problems.
 It involves exploring her feelings about sex, her relationship and herself.

-Pain during sex – also called dyspareunia – can be a result of vaginismus.
+Pain during sex, also called dyspareunia can be caused by vaginismus.

 Vaginismus is when muscles in or around the vagina go into spasm, making sexual intercourse painful or impossible.
 It can be very upsetting and distressing.

-It can occur if the woman associates sex with pain or being "wrong", or if she's had vaginal trauma, such as childbirth or an episiotomy.
+It can happen if a woman associates sex with pain or being "wrong", or if she's had vaginal trauma, such as an episiotomy during childbirth.

 It can also stem from relationship problems, fear of pregnancy, or painful conditions of the vagina and the surrounding area.

 Depending on the cause, it may be treated by focusing on sex education, counselling and using vaginal trainers, also known as vaginal dilators.